UC Hospitality - Serial Box

 IP Address/Subnet (CIDR Format)

-The device's IP address should be entered here using the CIDR notation.
+Enter the device's IP address here using CIDR notation.
 For most networks, this is a /24 or /16.
 For more information about CIDR formatting, including calculators that will calculate a CDR notation for a given network, see IP Subnet Calculator or Subnet Calculator—TunnelsUP.

 Gateway